spindev/spindev.github.io/content/about/_index.md

 author = "SpinDev"
 +++

 Hi, my name is Till and I am from Germany.
-Currently I am working at [Xpirit](https://xpirit.com) Germany as a DevOps Consultant.
+I started an new journey at [Xpirit](https://xpirit.com) Germany as a DevOps Consultant.
 I have more than 15 years experience in building and running web applications based on the Microsoft tech stack.

+I will blog about DevOps, developing for Azure and Smart Home.

-My hobbies next to DevOps & Agile are spending time with my family and my kids.
-To take a break a drive to a near by lake and go sailing with my own boat.
+My hobbies next to DevOps & Agile are spending time with my family (especially my kids).
+To take a break I drive to a near by lake and go sailing with my own boat.
 There is nothing better than being on the water and breathe some fresh air and following the wind.

-This blog will contain content around DevOps, Developing for Azure and Agile topics.